frankkn/OperatingSystemImplementations/README.md

 ## Content: Exercise on OS concepts (Python)

 1. Counting semaphore and threads: Parking lot example
 2. Deadlock detection by DFS
 3. Page replacement policies including OPT, LRU, FIFO, SecondChance
 4. File system simulation (FCB, DEntry)

 ## Final Project: Parking lot simuilation

+### Spec
 1. Make 5 cars competing for 2 spots.
 Make thread for each car.
 2. Threads package supports at most 4 threads (including main).
 3. Create threads up to the maximum number available by semaphore.
-          4. Maintain a “log” for the events:
+4. Maintain a “log” for the events:<br>
-                    ● When a car gets the parking spot (what time, which spot) ● When a car exits the parking lot (what time)
+● When a car gets the parking spot (what time, which spot)<br>
+● When a car exits the parking lot (what time)<br>

+### Prerequisites
-To compile this project and run testing and experiments, you need the following tools:
+To compile this project and run testing and experiments, you need the following tools:<br>

-          ● `make`
+● `make`<br>
-          ● `EdSim51` - The 8051 Simulator
+● `EdSim51` - The 8051 Simulator<br>

+### Sample output